 5. Fill your pot with boiling water, and place on medium heat

 Boil some water and fill your pot about half way with boiling water.
-Place on the stove top on medium heat, allowing it to simmer.
+Place on the stove top on medium heat, allowing it to simmer for 30 minutes.

 6. Place glass jar into boiling water